-- 4: ZDecimal - 18. a.
+- 18. a.
 What do you think the graph of $y = \sqrt{x^2}$ will look like if you can see all four quadrants?
-GRAPH and find out.
-Sketch the graph on paper. - b.
+Find out, and sketch the graph on paper. - b.
 Write a simpler equation for the graph.
-To check whether you're right, enter it as Y2, and GRAPH.
+To check whether you're right, enter it in the Input Bar.
 Compare with your sketch.
-If you were right, there should be no difference between the two graphs and tables.
+If you were right, there should be no difference between the two graphs.